View All Related Blog Posts→

 It’s very modern and I recommend the burger!

-There are a variety of accommodation options in Chitwan.
+There are a variety of great hotels in Chitwan.
 Some are basic, no aircon rooms, and some are 5 star resorts.

 We went something in the middle.
 I highly recommend you get aircon, it’s REALLY warm!